Sutan Mohammad Amin Nasution: As the Junior Governor of North Sumatra

-After the Japanese surrendered on 15 August 1945, and the independence of Indonesia was proclaimed on 17 August 1945.
+After the Japanese surrendered on 15 August 1945, the independence of Indonesia was proclaimed on 17 August 1945.
 The Indonesian government quickly set up provinces and appointed governors to the provinces.
 The Sumatra province, which consisted of the North Sumatra, Central Sumatra, and South Sumatra sub-province was formed, and Teuku Muhammad Hasan was inaugurated as the governor of the province on 29 September 1945.
 The North Sumatra sub-province consisted of Aceh, Tapanuli, and East Sumatra Residency.

 As the governor of Sumatra, Hasan appointed three junior governors to act as his deputies in the residencies.
 Nasution was inaugurated by Hasan as the Junior Governor of North Sumatra on 14 April 1947.
-His inauguration was held at the Elephant Division II building in Siantar, and was attended by Teuku Muhammad Daudsjah, the Resident of Aceh, Ferdinand Lumbantobing, the Resident of North Sumatra, and Abubakar Jaar, the Resident of East Sumatra.
+His inauguration was held at the Elephant Division II building in Siantar and was attended by Teuku Muhammad Daudsjah, the Resident of Aceh, Ferdinand Lumbantobing, the Resident of North Sumatra, and Abubakar Jaar, the Resident of East Sumatra.

 At first, it was decided that the capital of the North Sumatra sub-province was Medan, but due to the occupation of Medan by the Dutch army, it was decided that the location of Nasution's inauguration, Siantar, as the capital of the sub-province.
-Some time later, Siantar was occupied by the Dutch army, so the government of the sub-province decided to move the capital to Kutaraja, Aceh.
+Sometime later, Siantar was occupied by the Dutch army, so the government of the sub-province decided to move the capital to Kutaraja, Aceh.

 Even though Siantar was occupied by the Dutch army, Nasution recklessly visited his mother's house in the Mandailing Village in Siantar.
 When Nasution arrived, his mother's house was surrounded by the Dutch army.
 He was arrested and brought to Medan under tight escort.
-He was put into house arrest under a heavy surveillance in a home owned by a man named Yusuf.
+He was put on house arrest under heavy surveillance in a home owned by a man named Yusuf.

 During his house arrest, Nasution observed the preparations for the formation of the State of East Sumatra, which was attended by notable figures in East Sumatra.
-He noted that there are some sympathizers to the Republic of Indonesia that participated in the preparations.
+He noted that some sympathizers of the Republic of Indonesia participated in the preparations.
 He also figured out underground movements acting against the state.

 After 40 days under house arrest, Nasution fled from the house.
 He left Medan for the Penang, and after several days in Penang, he went back to Aceh.
-On 17 January 1948, he was temporarily relieved from his position as the Junior Governor of North Sumatra, and was appointed as the member of the Supreme Army Court and was given a nominal rank of major general, despite having no military experience.
+On 17 January 1948, he was temporarily relieved from his position as the Junior Governor of North Sumatra, was appointed as a member of the Supreme Army Court, and was given a nominal rank of major general, despite having no military experience.